 2. Domestic Violence

-My firm does not handle cases fraught with domestic violence, whether it’s physical, mental, or emotional.
-If your case involves domestic violence, we will refer you.
+My firm no longer handle cases fraught with domestic violence, whether it’s physical, mental, or emotional abuse.
+We are a small firm and I evenly divide my caseload between collaborative law, mediation, and litigation cases.
+If your case is high conflict, or involves domestic violence, we will refer you.

 3. You’ve Already Had Several Lawyers

 I’ve worked in this town for over 20 years, and I know many family lawyers.
-Sure, some are pretty awful lawyers.
-But, some of them are excellent lawyers.
+Sure, some are pretty awful.
+But, several are excellent lawyers.
 If you have had problems with several lawyers before me, chances are, it’s not the lawyer.

 People have called and yelled at my staff, treating them like scum because my staff won’t let them talk to me.
 Some yell at them because they’re not attorneys!
 News for you: if you’re calling a law office, you probably won’t get a LAWYER on the phone unless you pay for it.
 Don’t yell at my staff – it’s not their fault they can’t give you what you want.

-Well, this racist man actually had the nerve to call back, and was much nicer this time.
-(I guess he called around and found out that good lawyers actually charge for their time).
+This racist man actually had the nerve to call back, and was much nicer this time.

 Well, we are not dummies.
 For conflict purposes, my staff keeps information on all callers.
-Unfortunately, if you have called before screaming obscenities and being rude to my staff, I will pass on your case, even if you later decide to be nicer.
+Unfortunately, if you are ever rude, I will pass on your case, even if you decide to be a little “nicer”.
 Do not be rude to my staff.